MeteoSwiss/metsymb/CONTRIBUTING.md

 6. Once all has been reviewed and merged, create a new release on Github.

-7. Upload the release's `.zip` onto CTAN.
+7. Upload the release's `metsymb-vX.Y.Z-ctan.zip` file onto CTAN.
+This file is being created by a dedicated Action, to make sure it is compliant with the CTAN upload requirements.